bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Basic
 ~~~~~

-Bokeh makes it simple to create basic bar charts using the
+To create a basic bar chart, simply use the
-:func:`~bokeh.plotting.Figure.hbar` and
+:func:`~bokeh.plotting.Figure.hbar` or
 :func:`~bokeh.plotting.Figure.vbar` glyph methods.
 The
-example below has a sequence of simple 1-level factors.
+example below shows a sequence of simple 1-level categories.

 .. code-block:: python

     fruits = ['Apples', 'Pears', 'Nectarines', 'Plums', 'Grapes', 'Strawberries']

-To make the x-axis categorical, pass this list of factors
+To assign these categories to the x-axis, pass this list as the
-as the ``x_range`` argument to :func:`~bokeh.plotting.Figure`.
+``x_range`` argument to :func:`~bokeh.plotting.Figure`.

 .. code-block:: python